Ordinal numeral: How ordinals are formed by language

+Oral/spoken languages

 English

 In English, the main ordinal series is 'first', 'second', ....
 It is used in a variety of rankings, including time ('the first hour of the event'), space ('the first left'), and quality ('first class cabin').

 With the exception of the word 'second', the main ordinal series are all words derived from Old English. ('Second', which came from Latin into English via French around 1300, replaced the Old English word for 'other', which no longer carries the definition of second, except in certain phrases like "every other day").

 The Latinate series 'primary', 'secondary', ... is often used for importance, or precedence ('primary consideration') and sequence of dependence ('secondary effect', 'secondary boycott', 'secondary industry'), though there are other uses as well ('primary school', 'primary election').
 The first two in the sequence are by far the most common; 'tertiary' appears occasionally, and higher numbers are rare except in specialized contexts ('quaternary period').

 The Greek series proto-, deutero-, trito-, ... is only found in prefixes, generally scholarly and technical coinages, e.g. protagonist, deuteragonist, tritagonist; protium, deuterium, tritium; Proto-Isaiah, Deutero-Isaiah.
 Numbers beyond three are rare; those beyond four are obscure.

 The first twelve variations of ordinal numbers are given here.